 3 tbsp lemon curd (chilled) – click here for recipe

 Prepare your lemon curd.
 You could make it the day before.

 Sift the flour and set aside.

-In a large bowl, beat the egg yolks and sugar together until well combined.
+In a large bowl, beat the egg yolks, honey and sugar together until well combined.

 Add in milk, oil, vanilla extract, lemon zest and continue to whisk until pale and thick.